How to Read a Sensus Water Meter: Digital and Analog Meters Unveiled!

 1. It will make you aware of how much water you have used.

-2. As you know how excessively you have used it, you may be aware that you can save some money by cutting your water bills.
+2. As you know how excessively you have used it, you may know you can save money by cutting your water bills.

-3. You may even cut other bills as well, such as electricity or gas bills, although it seems to be having no direct impact.
+3. You may even cut other bills, such as electricity or gas, although it seems to have no direct impact.

 4. Lastly, noting your water meter measuring can help you to know about any leaks beforehand.

 Reading your water meter is similar to reading your odometer.
-As a water meter is used to measure the flow of water that enters your home, it has numbers on its interior.
-These numbers are what is read monthly as the basis to determine your amount of bills.
+A water meter measures the flow of water that enters your home, and it has numbers on its interior.
+These numbers are what is read monthly as the basis for determining your bill amount.

 Reading your water meter is similar to reading your odometer.
 As a water meter is used to measure the flow of water that enters your home